Information on Coronavirus in Rome

 Here you have all the latest information on airports, public transport, attractions and rules and regulations on one page.
 We’re committed to keeping you informed so you can take the necessary measures and be one step closer to getting back to your normal life or get back home safely once the coronavirus in Rome is no longer a threat.

 For further information, you may also visit the official website of the Italian Government by clicking here.

 Here are the key restrictions and rules to follow set by the Italian Government, which apply in Rome as well as in other cities in the country.
 It is necessary to follow governmental restrictions in Rome and minimise your social interactions to prevent the coronavirus from spreading.
 It’s important not to panic but it’s equally important to be careful.

 Newest and updated restrictions:

-- Exhibition halls and museums remain closed;
+- Exhibition rooms and museums remain closed

-- Swimming pools, theatres, and cinemas remain closed;
+- Swimming pools, theatres and cinemas remain closed

 - For more, please visit the FAQ- COVID 19- questions and answers by the Health Ministry.

-Here are the key takeaways and rules to follow set by the Italian Government, which apply in Rome as well as in other cities in the Country.
+Here are the key takeaways and rules to follow set by the Italian Government, which apply in Rome as well as in other cities in the country.
 It is necessary to follow governmental restrictions in Rome and minimise your social interactions to prevent the deadly virus from spreading.
 It’s important not to panic but it’s also very important to be careful.

 - In case of symptoms, person to immediately notify practitioner, wear surgical mask and stay away from others, stay in room with door closed but with natural ventilation as you await to go to the hospital;